StarRocks/starrocks/docs/table_design/Data_distribution.md

       ```

     To enable this feature, make sure that the FE dynamic parameter `enable_auto_tablet_distribution` is set to `TRUE`.
 After a table is created, you can execute [SHOW CREATE TABLE](../sql-reference/sql-statements/data-manipulation/SHOW%20CREATE%20VIEW.md) to view the bucket number automatically set by StarRocks.

+    > **NOTICE**
+    >
+    > If the raw data size of a partition exceeds 100 GB, we recommend that you manually configure the number of buckets using the Method 2.

   - Method 2: manually set the number of buckets